myparcelnl/woocommerce/readme.txt

 == Changelog ==

+= 4.4.3 (2021-07-14) =
+* Fix: Being able to remove the delivery date from the delivery options

 = 4.4.2 (2021-07-13) =
 * Fix:age check with different scenarios
 * Fix: double export when using the bulk actions2